 Edisto Island is located along the South Carolina coast, roughly equidistant between the Charleston area former phosphate fertilizer sites addressed in this NRDA and the Port of Baldwin Site in Port Royal.
-The Edisto Island Salt Marsh Creation Project would create up to 17 acres of salt marsh habitat at the future Edisto Island county park (aka "Red Top" property), owned by CCPRC (Figure 4.1).
-Although CCPRC purchased this site to provide for future public recreation opportunities, the property has only been planned to a limited extent to inform the proposed salt marsh creation project, and no timeframes have been established for full park design, development, or public access.
+The Edisto Island Salt Marsh Creation Project would create up to 17 acres of salt marsh habitat at the property owned by CCPRC on Edisto Island abutting Russell Creek (Figure 4.1).
+Although CCPRC purchased this site to provide for potential future public recreation opportunities, the property has only been planned to a limited extent to inform the proposed salt marsh creation project, and no timeframes have been established for a potential full park design, development, or public access.
 Project costs were estimated as part of the 2019 settlement, and cost increases are expected should the project move into implementation.